 Hiram’s political science majors are responsible, open-minded, confident and intellectually demanding, and they understand the philosophical dimension of political discourse.
 As one of them, you can expect to challenge and be challenged.

 Current students pair Political Science with:

 - Performing Arts

 The political science major is rigorous, philosophical, and practical.
 According to Professor Emeritus John Koritansky, the major is highly intellectual: “…more rooted in books, articles, public documents, and state papers that present arguments than is true of most programs at other schools.”

-As a student, you will develop the habits, skills, and appropriate disposition to think about politics in connection with careful reading of closely reasoned textual material.
+Students develop habits, skills, and appropriate disposition about politics and connect it with careful reading of closely reasoned textual material.

 - After graduation, students work in multiple sectors including state, local, U.S. national government (plus political campaigns), foundations, nonprofits, advocacy groups, and think tanks.

 - Immediately upon graduation or after working for a while, most Political Science graduates go forward into graduate education, whether law school or master’s or Ph.D. programs in political science, public policy, or public administration.

 Image: Garfield Institute students

 The Garfield Center for Public Leadership focuses on preparing students to assume public leadership roles, to positively affect their community and themselves.